pmillspaugh/100-days-of-code/r1-log.md

 ### R1D45

 Learned about passing by reference versus value.
 Learned about the memory heap and call stack in the JavaScript engine.
 Learned about prototypal inheritance in JS.

+### R1D46

+Read Chapter 5 of Eloquent JS on HOF.
+Touched on abstraction, composition, object/array destructing, Unicode, and more.
+Learned about function prototype object, reviewed this keyword.